masoudtabatabaei/github-finder/README.md

 - [x] Create user page profile details
 - [x] Use styled-component to refactor styles
 - [x] Ability toggle Theme
-- [ ] Save a certain filter (for example: by click on saved item queryparams changed and a new result was appeared)
 - [x] Write Tests